mue94/ds-eda-project/README.md

 ```
 # Content of this repository

+This repository contains:

-This repository contains a folder which contains the used data for the EDA.
-A notebook that guides you through the steps of the EDA.
-A presentation that summarizes the most important findings.
-A trained model of a multivariate linear regression and a requirements file that includes the necessary libraries.
+  - a folder which contains the used data for the EDA
+  - a notebook that guides you through the steps of the EDA
+  - a presentation that summarizes the most important findings
+  - a trained model of a multivariate linear regression
+  - a requirements file that includes the necessary libraries.